 TGax Editor: Please split the 3rd paragraph in this clause (baseline spec) and add the NOTE after the 1st sentence as shown below:

-Insert the following after the 3nd paragraph (and equation):

-NOTE—If dot11MultiBSSIDImplemented is true, 1  n  8 since the BSSID Index field in 9.4.2.73 (Multiple BSSID-Index element) indicates the number of BSSIDs in a multiple BSSID set.
+Update the 3rd paragraph as shown below:

 The MaxBSSID Indicator field contains a value assigned to n, where 2n is the maximum number of BSSIDs in the multiple BSSID set, including the reference BSSID (see 11.10.14 (Multiple BSSID set)).

+NOTE—[20455]1  n  8 since the BSSID Index field in 9.4.2.73 (Multiple BSSID-Index element) indicates the number of BSSIDs in a multiple BSSID set.

-[20455]The actual number of BSSIDs in the multiple BSSID set is not explicitly signaled.
+The actual number of BSSIDs in the multiple BSSID set is not explicitly signaled.
 The BSSID(i) value corresponding to the ith BSSID in the multiple BSSID set is derived from a reference BSSID (REF_BSSID) as follows:

 HE Operation element